Skip to the content

 SATYA Certification Requirements:

-To complete the Prajna SATYA Teacher Certification, each student is required to complete 150 hours of training with Prajna.
-The 150 hours is comprised of:
+To earn the SATYA Teacher Certification, each student must complete 150 hours of training with Prajna, which includes:

 • The Practicum is an opportunity for students to work with individual clients, practice offering SATYA movements for therapeutic applications, and assess the effectiveness of the treatments.